-Disclaimer: when we started this line over two years ago, we had no idea we’d soon enough be in a real pandemic.
+Disclaimer: when we started this line over three years ago, we had no idea we’d soon enough be in a real pandemic.
 This series is meant as a fun, silly, lighthearted take on the traditional zombie apocalypse narrative.
 Enjoy!
 (Make sure to read the other chapters before starting this one.
 Order of chapters before this one: Pumpkin Spice Pandemic, Spiked Cider, Smoke and Decay, Blood Orange.)

 Scent Notes: A pile of burning maple leaves in a sun warmed meadow at dusk.